sixuanhan/software_engineering_database/plan.md

   - make sure that all the values are right and not missing
   - make sure that data types align
   - no redundancy

-- data cleaning and modification
-  - modify the data to help with the next step
-  - specifially, parse `City` column in `city_salary` into two columns: `City` and `State`

 - organize information from the csv-produced tables into the EER-produced tables
   - company_name